Overcoming the Challenges of GNSS Surveying

 Encountering these everyday problems and knowing how a sensor will perform can help geospatial professionals in any industry overcome almost any challenge in the field and back in the office.

-The origins of GNSS is GPS
+The origin of GNSS is GPS

 The Global Positioning System (GPS) was developed by the US Department of Defense as a worldwide navigation resource for military and civilian use and first released in 1978.